 Alternatively, the patient will bring the study performed in hospital A on a CD to be imported into the local system of hospital B via IRWF (Import Reconciliation Workflow).
-The nomenclature used for "body part" in the RIS from hospital A is consistent with the encoding abasen by the PIS in hospital B haspital B has also developed at the same Europed at

-5600 chosen by the RIS in hospital B because hospital B has also downloaded the same Expanded Value Set from the Value Set Repository.
+The nomenclature used for "body part" in the RIS from hospital A is consistent with the encoding chosen by the RIS in hospital B because hospital B has also downloaded the same Expanded Value Set from the Value Set Repository.
 The radiologist will see the images displayed according to the department's hanging protocols.

-A set of flat list values that can be used for such purposes is DICOM Part 16, CID 4031 Common Anatomic Regions, of which an excerpt can be seen in table 21.3.2.3.2-1: CID 4031 Common Anatomic Regions:
+A set of flat list values that can be used for such purposes is DICOM Part 16, CID 4031 Common Anatomic Regions, of which an excerpt can be seen in Table 21.3.2.3.2-1: CID 4031 Common Anatomic Regions: